couleur-tweak-tips/CTT/docs/video/sendto.md

 ## Folder behavior

-You can also place shortcuts to folder if you want to be able to copy / move folder to specific places from any folder in the Explorer:
+You can also place shortcuts to folders if you want to be able to copy / move files to specific places from anywhere in the Explorer:

 * Simply left clicking will <u>copy</u> the file
 * <kbd>SHIFT</kbd> clicking it will <u>move</u> the file